Stonewall Book Awards Committee

 The Stonewall Book Awards of the American Library Association are given annually to English-language books of exceptional merit relating to the gay, lesbian, bisexual, and transgender experience.
 The awards are given to works published in the United States in the previous calendar year, although works published elsewhere may be considered.
-(For the purpose of award eligibility, the calendar year shall be understood to include the 12 months from October 1 through September 30).
-Reprintings of previously published books will not be considered.
-However, substantially changed new editions of previously published works and English translations of foreign-language books are eligible for the awards.
+(For the purpose of award eligibility, the 2015 Stonewall Book Awards Committee will consider works published between October 1, 2013-December 31, 2014; Subsequent Award committees will consider works published during the calendar year, meaning the 2016 Award Committee will consider works published January 1, 2015-December 31, 2015, and so on).
+Re-printings of previously published books will not be considered.
+Substantially changed new editions of previously published works and English translations of foreign-language books are eligible for the awards.

 The Book Award Committee announces the winners at the American Library Association (ALA) Midwinter Meeting, usually held in January.
-The awards, which consist of a commemorative plaque and a cash stipend, are presented to the winning authors or editors at the ALA Annual Conference, held in June or July.
-The amount of the cash stipend to be awarded is determined annually by the Gay, Lesbian, Bisexual, and Transgender Round Table (GLBTRT) of the American Library Association.
+The awards, which consist of a commemorative plaque and a cash award of $1000, are presented to the winning authors or editors at the ALA Annual Conference, held in June or July.
+Honor authors receive a certificate and no cash award.

-Awards are made in two categories: literature and nonfiction.
+Awards are made in three categories: adult literature, adult nonfiction and children's and young adult literature.
 The literature category encompasses novels, short stories, poetry, and drama.
 The nonfiction category includes biography, history, criticism, reference works, fine arts, and other traditional nonfiction genres.
 Anthologies comprised of both nonfiction and literary pieces will be categorized by whichever form predominates.
+The children’s and young adult literature includes both fiction and non-fiction.
 The Chair of the Stonewall Book Awards Committee shall make the final determination as to category, taking into account the Library of Congress classification number (if applicable).

 Award Selection Process

-The Committee Chair collects nominations throughout the course of the year and divides the list of nominated books into the categories of literature and nonfiction.
-Committee members inform each other, via the listserv, of each nomination as it is made.
-Review copies of each nominated title will be requested from its publisher for each Committee member.
-During the course of the year, Committee members actively participate in ongoing discussions of books, both those nominated and those being considered for nomination.
-Committee members are also expected to read book reviews of nominated books, either by consulting review sources directly available to them or by reading reviews posted or otherwise distributed by other Committee members.
+The Committee Chair compiles recommended titles throughout the course of the year, and divides the list of titles into the three categories, Literature, Non-Fiction, Children’s/Young Adult.
+Committee members inform each other, via the listserv, of each recommendation as it is made.
+Review copies of each title will be requested from the respective publishers for each Committee member.
+It must remain clear that titles requested by the Committee are not nominated for the award, but are merely recommended for consideration.
+Committee members must receive all requested or unsolicited titles by December 31.
+During the course of the year, Committee members actively participate in ongoing discussions of the recommended titles, facilitated by electronic means and the Committee listserv.
+Committee members are also expected to read reviews of recommended titles, either by consulting review sources directly available to them, or reading reviews produced by the other Committee members.

 Announcement of Winners

 The Chair will notify the winning authors and publishers as soon as the winners have been decided.
-The Chair will also notify the publishers of the semifinalists.
+The Chair will also notify the publishers of the Stonewall Honor Books.

-The Chair and Vice-Chair/Chair-Elect must be members of the American Library Association and the GLBT Round Table.
-They must commit to attendance at the ALA Midwinter Meeting and are strongly urged to attend the ALA Annual Conference.
+The Chair must be a member of the American Library Association and the GLBT Round Table.
+They must commit to attendance at the ALA Midwinter Meeting and ALA Annual Conference.

-The Chair and Vice-Chair/Chair-Elect are proscribed from publishing book reviews of current glbt books throughout the course of their terms.
+The Chair is proscribed from publishing book reviews of current GLBT books throughout the course of their terms.
 They may not nominate a book that they have contributed to, edited, or in any other way been affiliated with, or a book authored or edited by a member of their immediate family or anyone with whom they currently share a household.

-The Chair and Vice-Chair/Chair-Elect are proscribed from holding any other official positions within the GLBT Round Table throughout the course of their terms.
+The Chair is proscribed from holding any other official positions within the GLBT Round Table throughout the course of their terms.

-The Chair and Vice-Chair/Chair-Elect shall adhere to the following requirements and responsibilities, dividing leadership in a mutually agreed upon manner:
+The Chair shall adhere to the following requirements and responsibilities, dividing leadership in a mutually agreed upon manner: